 Schedule over 6 days, 5 nights:

-Day 1 Toulouse / Lastours.
+Day 1 Sunday Toulouse.
 We visit the ancient city of Toulouse.
 Here you will discover Toulouse's beautiful centre, learn about Cathar beliefs, the medieval Counts of Toulouse, the historic role of the City of Toulouse, and the feudal system.
-Lunch will be at a favourite restaurant in the center of Toulouse.
+Lunch will be at a restaurant in the center of Toulouse.
 We will also trace the history of the Dominicans, who were founded explicitly to combat the Cathars, and who founded and operated the first papal inquisitions.

 Day 2 Monday Termes and Arques.
 We head through the Corbiéres to visit the castle at Termes, which was besieged for several months during the Albigensian Crusade and is one of the best attested sieges of the middle ages.
 Lunch is at a local restaurant.
 In the afternoon we will visit the castle at Arques, a spectacular donjon of the fourteenth century, built by the family of one of the crusade leaders and discuss the theory and practice of medieval crusading.

 Day 3 Tuesday Fontfroide.
 Fontfroide is a beautifully restored Cistercian abbey which played an important role in many of the events associated with the Albigensian Crusade.
 We will discuss distinctive features of twelfth century Cistercians.
 Lunch is at the abbey restaurant, after which we visit the abbey gardens and discuss the role of monasticism, including military monasticism, specifically militias, Cistercian justifications for killing, Cistercians & crusading, fighting monks, and the foundation of the Knights Templar.